-The Bank has five business segments (Retail & SME Quebec, Real Estate & Commercial, B2B Trust, Laurentian Bank Securities, and Other).
+As at October 31, 2010, the Bank operated a network of 157 branches and 413 automatic banking machines.
+It has five business segments (Retail & SME Quebec, Real Estate & Commercial, B2B Trust, Laurentian Bank Securities and Capital Markets, and Other).

-Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as under the heading "Review of 2009 Business Segment Operations And 2010 Priorities" on pages 7 to 14 of the 2009 MD&A and in Note 26 "Segmented Information" to the 2009 Financial Statements.
+Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as under the heading "Review of 2010 Business Segment Operations And 2011 Priorities" on pages 8 to 14 of the 2010 MD&A and in Note 27 "Segmented Information" to the 2010 Financial Statements.